-- I would like to have an audio recording made.
+- I would like to commission an audio recording.
 Who do I contact and will it cost anything?

-If you require assistance to make an audio recording please complete the online request form.
+If you require assistance to make an audio recording please complete the request for assistance form.
 Someone will then contact you to discuss your request and provide details about any associated costs.

 Colleagues wishing to make their own audio recordings can find out more on our How to podcast web pages.

-- I would like to have a video recording made.
+- I would like to commission a video recording.
 Who do I contact and will it cost anything?

-Colleagues within the Public Affairs Directorate and OUCS can assist you.
+Colleagues within the Public Affairs Directorate and IT Services can assist you.
 Please see the details below.

-1 - The Public Affairs Directorate produces videos for University projects which are then published on the central pages of the University website.
+1 - The Public Affairs Directorate produces videos for the central pages of the University website.
 This material is also published on the University’s iTunes U and YouTube sites as appropriate.
-The University’s Online Media Producer in the web team produces these videos.
+The Online Media Producers in the web team produce these videos.
 Examples are:

 Please contact our Online Media Producer Tom Wilkinson for more information and advice.